shahmirthesquid/AutoGarden/README.md

  # Auto Drainage Functionality:

- "Drain Pump" = D5 pin on ESP8266, Stays on for 30s after being triggered (Will be moved to a pin on the MEGA in the future)
+ "Drain Pump" = Pin 2 on MEGA board, Stays on for 30s after being triggered (Will be moved to a pin on the MEGA in the future)

  "Runoff Pumps" = Pin 1 on MEGA board, Stays on only while the trigger is held